S3N4T0R-0X0/BEAR-C2/README.md

 ## 🧠 The Challenge with Adversary Simulation:

-Accurately replicating **APT techniques** requires a `flexible environment capable of mimicking encryption methods, exfiltration techniques, and connection protocols` used in modern intrusions.
+Accurately replicating **APT techniques** requires a `flexible environment capable of mimicking connection protocols, encryption methods, exfiltration techniques, and C2 Channels/Profiles` used in modern intrusions.
 However, achieving this level of precision has always been a challenge.

 <img width="1366" height="745" alt="2" src="https://github.com/user-attachments/assets/ff10c9a6-1441-4adb-8fe1-eb10b7049f18" />